 It can be difficult to follow the positivity above if you face continual rejection but use this to build resilience.

 How to refine your search

-Firstly, consider whether the jobs you’re applying for are a100% fit for you?
+Firstly, consider whether the jobs you’re applying for are a genuine fit for you?

-Do your skills and experience match the job specificationsand requirements?
+Do your skills and experience match or come close to the job specifications and requirements?

 Use a recruitment agency